nic0michael/K3S-HA-tutorial/readme.md

 * You need to setup Static IP addresses for each server
 * You need to setup a free account with DynuDNS  :  https://www.dynu.com/en-US/ControlPanel/Login
 * With DynuDNS you create 4 free Dynamic DNS entries for your servers:  https://www.dynu.com/en-US/ControlPanel/DDNS
-* Enter the Host name you want (I used animals) and Chose a suitable Toplevel name
+* Enter the Host name you want (I used animals) and Choose a suitable Toplevel name

 ## Two create scripts provided